Aetrix27/git-team-workflow/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-David met the Unicorn King who granted him magic powers.
+David met the Unicorn King who granted him magic powers, annd made him the king to the surrounding kingdom around the zoo.
 The end.

 ## Cast